-KIPP Comienza maximizes each minute of instructional time.
+KIPP Ignite maximizes each minute of instructional time.
 The daily schedule is designed to develop well-rounded students with strong skills in a wide variety of content areas.
 The supplemented schedule is created to ensure students have a significant amount of time allocated to phonics and vocabulary, reading, and writing in both whole group and small group formats with time for intervention and support.
 Students have multiple times to develop their math skills through calendar math, the math block, and also workshop, which at times will be dedicated to math standards.
-Students also engage in focused blocks of social studies and science that will alternate.
+Students will also engage in focused blocks of social studies and science that will alternate.

 The schedule is also designed to allocate time to enrichments across all grades to build upon students' natural talents.
-In lower school, these enrichments are incorporated during a common grade-level "Specials" block to facilitate grade-level planning.
-In addition, character- and values-based lessons are incorporated into the "Specials" block as well as during Read Aloud and are other times like Morning Meeting and Closing Circle.
+In addition, character- and values-based lessons are incorporated into the enrichment block as well as during Read Aloud and are other times like Morning Meeting and Closing Circle.
 Community-building is a strong component of every classroom with a daily Morning Meeting and Closing Circle time.
 Kindergarten also includes a rest time during the day.
-In upper school, an additional enrichment block (where students are able to participate in different teacher-led enrichment activities) happens Tuesday through Friday at the end of the day.

 To ensure students receive a well-rounded education, they rotate through enrichments.
 This is a normal practice in the overwhelming majority of schools to provide a rich and diverse learning environment that touch upon the state standards and requirements for these various subject areas.
-Because these subject areas are not as foundational as reading, math, and writing, students are in each of these areas for about 40 minutes at a time.